Bass Lesson 10 Mistakes

 Love your mistakes

-Mistakes: a few years ago, I saw an interview with an English top bass player in pop and funk on tv.
+Bass Lesson 10 Mistakes: sometime ago, I saw an interview with an English top bass player in pop and funk on tv.
 He said: ‘I love mistakes.
 Small mistakes, big mistakes, I love them all!’
-Unfortunately, there was no opportunity for him to explain why he loved mistakes; I would have liked to hear this explanation very much, for his point of view was quite revolutionary.
+Unfortunately, there was no opportunity for him to explain why he loved mistakes; I would have liked to hear this explanation, for his point of view was quite revolutionary.
 Of course, all musicians try to make as little mistakes as possible, but as bass players, we have an additional responsibility.
 Our part is the rock the music is built on and if we make a mess of what we play, the whole building can collapse.
 Still, I can understand why mistakes can be beautiful, especially when I play jazz – although I used to feel differently about this.
-I used to think I was a terrible bass player if I made more than one or two mistakes during one evening.
+I used to think I was a terrible bass player if I made more than one or two mistakes during an evening.
 Why do I feel differently about this now?

-A short time ago I had a gig with guitar player Domi Aerts.
+A time ago I had a gig with guitar player Domi Aerts.
 We’ve been playing together a long time now, and it has always been a pleasure.
 Our playing is very adventurous, we’re never quite certain which way a song will go beforehand.
 I really like adventurous playing.
 When you play a solo, you can play safety first.
 You play what you always play.
-This is boring most of the time.
+This can become boring.
 Hurray for taking chances!
 Taking chances makes your solo so lively and adventurous, that it’s really worth a few mistakes.
 So: ‘I love mistakes.
 Small mistakes, big mistakes, I love them all!’

-Let me explain quickly what is meant by a turnaround.
-This is a short harmony, most of the time not longer than two bars that you can keep repeating endlessly.
-Usually a harmony is used like this one: Cmaj7 – Ami7 – Dm7 – G7.
+Let me explain quickly what is meant by a turnaround, it will become apparent why I do this further on.
+A turnaround is a short harmony, most of the time not longer than two bars that you can keep repeating endlessly.
+It is usually a harmony is ike this one: Cmaj7 – Ami7 – Dm7 – G7.
 This is a turnaround, a short harmony, most of the time not longer than two bars that you can keep repeating endlessly.

 The more adventurous we play, the more exciting and beautiful our playing becomes, both for our listeners as for ourselves.
-This singer knew no other way but to play everything as was discussed beforehand.
-When I missed a turnaround at the end of a song, and Domi and I started to play something that could have got very interesting and beautiful, she just carried on as if the turnaround was being played anyway.
+The singer in the band knew no other way but to play everything as we had discussed beforehand.
+So when I missed a turnaround at the end of a song, and Domi and I started to play something that could have got very interesting and beautiful, she just carried on as if the turnaround was being played anyway.
 This is ridiculous of course, it is the contrary of a musical approach.
 Not because I made a mistake (which I shouldn’t have), but because the singer did not react adequately to the music that was being played.
 Luckily, this was a exception.
 I’ve known many moments where the band reacted in a formidable way to what was being played, so that moments of pure magic happened, of sublime playing together and improvising.

 What I like is adventurous playing.
 When you play a solo, you can play safety first.
 You play what you always play.
 This is boring most of the time.
 Hurray for taking chances!
 Taking chances makes your solo so lively and adventurous, that it’s really worth a few mistakes.
 So: ‘I love mistakes.
 Small mistakes, big mistakes, I love them all!’